gmarko/protocols/Smart Contract Design.md

 ### Force Withdrawal

-Users could also request the operator to return the fund by invoking the "forceWithdraw" interface.
-The operator must process the requests within MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE(15 days), otherwise, anyone could shift DeGate into Exodus Mode by invoking the "notifyForcedRequestTooOld" interface.
+Users could also request the operator to return the fund by invoking the `forceWithdraw` interface.
+The operator must process the requests within `MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE`(15 days), otherwise, anyone could shift DeGate into Exodus Mode by invoking the `notifyForcedRequestTooOld` interface.

 Force withdrawal requires the user to pay an extra fee that by default is 0.01 ETH and does not exceed 0.25 ETH.
 The user should also specify the recipient address, token address, and the correct accountID.
 Since the parameters can be provided by malicious users, and the smart contract does not have the necessary user info like user accounts and balances, the operator has to submit the parameters with the zk proof, and the smart contract will remove the invalid withdrawal requests.

-To prevent users from sending too many force withdrawal requests, DeGate does not allow more than MAX_OPEN_FORCED_REQUESTS(1000000, set in the smart contract) requests to be sent.
+To prevent users from sending too many force withdrawal requests, DeGate does not allow more than `MAX_OPEN_FORCED_REQUESTS`(1000000, set in the smart contract) requests to be sent.
 The value is configured as 1000000 since DeGate takes into account both the operator capability and the lowest force withdrawal fees.

 If there are too many force withdrawal transactions, the DeGate system will not be able to handle them and will be forced to enter the exodus mode.
 The setting of 1,000,000 requests is reasonable after evaluating the processing capability of DeGate.